aimms/user-guide/aimms-ide/Aimms/Options/AIMMS/Progress, Errors & Warnings/Progress Options/Progress_Options_-_Progress_Ex.rst

 This option controls the progress reports during the execution of statements.
-If the Progress Window is open, it will display information about the current location in the model.
+If the :ref:`aimmshelp12-progress_window` is open, it will display information about the current location in the model.
 Possible values are:

     0:	Do not report progress.

-n:	Report progress after each n statements.
+    *n*:	Report progress after each *n* statements.